PierreZ/learn-dist-sys/step-0/README.md

 ### Using SDKMAN!
 (Alternative)

 As an alternative to the methods above, you can use SDKMAN! to manage your Java environment.
-We've included a `.sdkmanrc` file in the project root that specifies the required SDK versions.
+SDKMAN! is a tool that allows you to manage multiple versions of Java and other tools on your system.

 To use SDKMAN!: